jurakovic/TimestampCopy/README.md

 Right-click on another file or folder and choose:

-- `Paste` – to apply previously copied timestamps
+- `Paste` – to apply previously copied timestamps.
-- `Paste "Date Created"` – to apply only the Date Created
+- `Paste "Date Created"` – to apply only the Date Created.
-- `Paste "Date Modified"` – to apply only the Date Modified
+- `Paste "Date Modified"` – to apply only the Date Modified.

 Right-click on the same (or any other) file or folder and choose:

 - `Undo` – to restore the previously overwritten timestamp(s).

 ### Usage (CLI)